junghan0611/spacemacs/layers/LAYERS.md

 Description
 ===========

 THIS FILE IS AUTO-GENERATED!
-Don\'t edit it directly.
-See [\"README.org tags\" section of CONTRIBUTING.org for the instructions](https://github.com/syl20bnr/spacemacs/blob/develop/CONTRIBUTING.org#readmeorg-tags).
+Don't edit it directly.
+See ["README.org tags" section of CONTRIBUTING.org for the instructions](https://github.com/syl20bnr/spacemacs/blob/develop/CONTRIBUTING.org#readmeorg-tags).

 This is an overview of Spacemacs configuration layers.
 For information